 Cycling and hiking trail from Passau to Ramsau am Dachstein

 Hike in the footsteps of Protestant Bible smugglers from past centuries.
 This is made possible by the pilgrimag way “Weg des Buches”.
 The pilgrimage route starts as a cycling and hiking trail in Passau and leads over 29 daily stages to Carinthia.
 The pilgrims follow the paths along which smugglers brought bibles, hymn books and devotional books from Bavaria to Austria.
-Detailed information about the tour can be found in the hiking guide, which also bears the title “Weg des Buches” and offers numerous descriptions of hiking routes, places to stop and stay overnight.
+Detailed information about the tour can be found in the hiking guide with the title “Weg des Buches”.
+Offers, numerous descriptions of hiking routes, places to stop and stay overnight.

 The route starts in Passau and leads to Ebensee in five daily stages.
 From there the Bible smuggling trail starts on the Soleweg via Bad Goisern, past the old cave meeting points of the secret Protestants to Hallstatt and Gosau, then on the Bibelsteig over the Steiglpass to Ramsau am Dachstein and on to Schladming.
 The other tour locations are Tamsweg, Ramingstein, Feld a.
 S./Afritz, Bad Bleiberg to the end of the path in Arnoldstein.